DocKDE/pdbman/README.md

 1. shell mode

-2. directly from the command line
+2. directly from command line with input given as arguments

-3. with input loaded from a file
+3. directly from command line with input loaded from a file

 Depending on what you want to use the program for, each of these may come in handy.

 #### Shell mode

 For workflows where you want to enter several commands in quick succession the shell mode is recommended.
 It is started simply by calling `pdbman` with the file you want to work with as argument and the `--interactive` option (or `-i` in short):

 ```
 pdbman myfile.pdb -i